The Cinema Cafe

 James Stewart

 The Naked Spur has to be the most dynamic, tightly knit ensemble piece ever to play out in such an expansive great outdoors setting.
-The formidable majestic surrounds practically become a character themselves, matching in importance each one of their inhabitants.
+The formidable majestic surrounds match in importance each one of their inhabitants.
 This chamber drama of Shakespearean proportions begins with one man, Howard ‘Howie’ Kemp, a rancher turned bounty hunter on the trail of fugitive Ben Vandergroat.
 Howard is brilliantly portrayed by James Stewart in an almost constant state of agitation, contrasting mightily with someone who will turn out to be his benevolent feigning but deadly scheming prey (a wicked turn by Robert Ryan).

 Janet Leigh, Robert Ryan